 The fees for taking SAT, ACT and other college entrance exams are not tax-deductible, but there are educational deductions and tax credits to help offset your family's college expenses.
 Find out more about these educational tax deductions and tax credits and how they can benefit you.

-Unfortunately for mom and dad, the fees for taking SAT, ACT and other college entrance exams are not tax-deductible, but the federal government does allow a number of educational deductions and tax credits.
-Though they only pertain to the current expenses of students who have already enrolled, you may be able to use those listed deductions and credits to offset your family's other college expenses
+Unfortunately for mom and dad, the fees for taking SAT, ACT and other college entrance exams are not tax-deductible.
+Fortunately, the federal government does allow a number of educational tax deductions and tax credits to offset the current college expenses of students already enrolled in college.

 Lifetime Learning Credit